 A duplex ultrasound is a test performed in the clinic that evaluates how the blood is moving in and out of the penis.
 It utilizes sound waves that bounce off blood vessels to create images.
 In order to fully evaluate your condition, an initial scan is obtained to measure the size of the arteries (blood vessels that bring the blood into the penis) and verify presence of plaques or scar tissue.

-Dr. Jonathan Clavell is a fellowship trained urologist and men’s health specialist in Houston, TX.
+Dr. Jonathan Clavell is a board-certified, fellowship trained urologist and men’s health specialist in Houston, TX.
 Dr. Clavell uses penile ultrasounds to diagnose certain conditions.
 Call (713) 652-5011 to learn more and schedule your appointment with Dr. Clavell today.